Homology reveals significant anisotropy in the cosmic microwave background: Discussions and conclusion

-Noting that the variance of the northern hemisphere is starkly different from the simulations, while the variance of the southern hemisphere is strongly consistent with the model, it maybe prudent to treat the hemispheres as arising from different models at the level of normalization.
-Consequently, the results from the experiments where the variance is computed locally from the hemispheres may be a more accurate reflection of reality than the experiments where the hemispheres are assigned a global variance for normalization.
-In view of this, the degree-scale anomalies in the behavior of the topological components in the northern hemisphere maybe a stronger and fairer indicator of the ground-truth, compared to the larger scale anomalies in the topological loops in the southern hemisphere, which may possibly be an instance of an artifact of data treatment.
+Noting that the variance of the northern hemisphere is starkly different, while the variance of the southern hemisphere is strongly consistent with the model, it may be prudent to treat the hemispheres as arising from different models at the level of normalization.
+Consequently, the results from the experiments in which the variance was computed locally from the hemispheres may be a more accurate reflection of reality than the experiments in which the hemispheres were assigned a global variance for normalization.
+In view of this, the degree-scale anomalies in the behavior of the topological components in the northern hemisphere may be a stronger and fairer indicator of the ground truth, compared to the larger-scale anomalies in the topological loops in the southern hemisphere that could be artifacts of data treatment.
 Taking hints from the experiments on the hemispheres, we further tested the quadrants of the sphere assigning local variance for normalization.
-In this case, we find that the first quadrant exhibits significantly anomalous behavior with respect to the simulations.
+In this case, we find that the first quadrant displays significantly anomalous behavior with respect to the simulations.

-Despite possible offsets due to an erroneous estimation of mean and variance, considering the fact that normalization is an order preserving transformation, and that the anomalies persist irrespective of the recipe adopted for normalization, this points to deeper differences in the stochastic structure of the observed and simulated CMB fields, at a level beyond normalization and offset effects.
-The fact that the deviations persist in the $\chi^2$-tests, which takes into consideration all the thresholds and resolutions, is another compelling argument against the deviations being engendered by offset effects.
-However, to avoid and mitigate any such effects, in future research we will present a comparison of topology directly in the space of persistence diagrams, which encode consolidated information about all level-sets.
+Despite possible offsets due to an erroneous estimation of mean and variance, considering the fact that normalization is an order-preserving transformation, and that the anomalies persist irrespective of the recipe adopted for normalization, this points to deeper differences in the stochastic structure of the observed and simulated CMB fields, at a level beyond normalization and offset effects.
+The fact that the deviations persist in the $\chi^2$ tests, which take into consideration all the thresholds and resolutions, is another compelling argument against the deviations being engendered by offset effects.
+However, to avoid and mitigate any such effects, in future research we shall present a comparison of topology directly in the space of persistence diagrams, which encode consolidated information about all level sets.
 Preliminary inroads in this direction have been been made in terms of modeling persistence diagrams directly, with an analysis of the Galactic hemispheres in \cite{rst}.